t1/kub-ee/README.md

    he opens a matrix cell menu and picks a different version which gets deployed after the node is removed from the app LB, and re-added after the update. _(done)_
 1. Before the undeploy and a second time after a deploy but before adding to the LB, a health check is done.
-If the deploy made things worse, the last version is restored. _(todo)_
+If the deploy made things worse, the last version is restored. _(done)_
 1. If the deployments to a stage are done with a CI/CD pipeline, this menu only contains the current and the fallback version for emergency rollbacks. _(todo)_
 1. He option-drags a cell from one machine to another and it gets deployed on the target and added to the LB. _(done)_